UoN-Rambling-Hiking/RamblingHikingWebsite/content/gear/index.md

 	- [Millets](https://www.millets.co.uk/)

 ## Opportunities Fund
-As part of the cost of living crisis, the students union is giving eligible students **£200** to spend towards club kit and fees each academic year.
+As part of the cost of living situation, the students union is giving eligible students **£200** to spend towards club kit and fees each academic year.
 Find out more by visiting their [cost of living support](https://su.nottingham.ac.uk/activities/opportunities-fund)